gialongchuai/Mini_Grocery_Store_Management/README.md

 # Mini Grocery Store Management

+## Overview
+Mini Grocery Store Management is a Windows Forms application designed to manage grocery store operations.
+The application is built using C# and connects to an SQL Server database for data management.

+## Requirements
+- Visual Studio 2013 or later
+- SQL Server

-## User Guide
+## Installation

-### Prerequisites
+### Step 1: Setting up the Database
+- Ensure you have SQL Server installed and running.
+- Open SQL Server Management Studio (SSMS).

-SQL Database: Ensure the SQL database is set up and running.
+- Execute the SQL script provided in `QL_CuaHang.sql` to set up the database.

-### Installation
-Clone Repository: Clone the repository to your local machine.
+   - To do this, open `QL_CuaHang.sql` in SSMS.
+   - Select the appropriate database (or create a new one) and execute the script by pressing the "Execute" button.

+### Step 2: Configuring the Application
-Open Solution File: Open the .sln file in Visual Studio 2013 or later.
+- Open the solution file `QLCuaHang.sln` in Visual Studio 2013 or later.

-### Usage
+- Connect to the database

+### Step 3: Running the Application
-Build Project: Build the solution in Visual Studio.
+- Build the solution in Visual Studio by selecting `Build > Build Solution`.

-Run Application: Start the application to manage your mini grocery store.
+- Start the application by pressing the "Start" button or selecting `Debug > Start Without Debugging`.